 We prefer not to remove route topos because the access may change some time in which case the topos will become useful.
 Even if a crag is permanently closed it would seem a shame to loose the history of the crag development.

 Area topos may be removed as they tend to be there to help climbers find the climbing areas.

 There is currently a technical restriction which means we cannot remove locations.
 Instead the location display can be restricted (see Information Restrictions section).

-Hiding an area by creating an obscure name is counter productive accept for cases where a crag is being developed.
+Hiding an area by creating an obscure name is counter productive except for cases where a crag is being developed.
 After we have hidden crags this will no longer be needed.

 There is almost no good reason to delete a crag.
-Tecnically there is no delete function for a crag.
+Technically there is no delete function for a crag.
 The best we could do is move it to a purgatory area.

-Note that if a crag is a dup then it should be merged.
+Note that if a crag is a duplicate then it should be merged.

 We can set the crags streams to hide updates and ticks.
 For example there is no need to see crag updates or ticks in a closed crag.
 Seeing any sort of updates to a closed crag can inflame politically sensitive crags.

 We have the capability for setting PDF download restrictions for an area.
-For example you will not need to download a PDF for a closed crag.
+For example you will not be able to download a PDF for a closed crag.